regrimwood/backend-technical-challenge/README.md

 We would like you to create an API that gives access to a basic shopping cart and discounts that can be applied to the cart.

-We are hear to help.
+We are here to help.
 Please ask questions and talk us through your thought process.

 ## Constraints
 - Use a node.js framework of your choice (we use fastify).